Raju-Talukder/Raju-Talukder.github.io/_posts/2025-09-25-HTB-brutus-walkthrough.md

 Mar  6 06:37:34 ip-172-31-35-28 systemd-logind[411]: New session 49 of user cyberjunkie.
 ```

-Ans:- 37
+`Ans` 37

-**`Question`The attacker added a new user as part of their persistence strategy on the server and gave this new user account higher privileges.
-What is the name of this account?**
+## `Question`The attacker added a new user as part of their persistence strategy on the server and gave this new user account higher privileges.
+What is the name of this account?

 `Solution` We can filter logs based on new user creation and higher privileges, and only one user account has come up.